mauritssilvis/darts/cli/java/README.md

 </table>
 ```

-Here, header cell elements (`th`) are used for both the column headers and cells with scores in the first column.
+Here, header cell elements (`th`) are used for column headers and cells with scores in the first column.
 The header cells with scores span multiple rows to correspond to all checkouts of that score.
 All checkout table ingredients have their own CSS class for (potential) custom styling.
 Specifically, the following classes are used: